uwplse/analytics-data/README.md

 always appear as "Top."
 This means that manual analysis is needed in order to determine if two sessions refer to the same file.

-Finally, the timestamp data for User 1 is corrupt for some files.
+In addition, the timestamp data for User 1 is corrupt for some files.
-It seems like this is true for Users 10 and 11 sometimes, too.
+It seems like this is true for Users 8, 10, and 11 sometimes, too.
 And the final commit for all users often does not have a timestamp.
 The processed data lists timestamps, but the list of changes says "Unknown" when this happens.
-In general, timestamp data in the analysis is _very experimental_ and was added only for the camera-ready in response to reviewer feedback; we make claims about it in the paper only when we are absolutely certain that those claims are correct, and are not sure why the analysis sometimes does not return the right number of timestamps for Users 1, 10, and 11.
-I may address this and update the commits later, but will see.
+In general, timestamp data in the analysis is _very experimental_ and was added only for the camera-ready in response to reviewer feedback; we make claims about it in the paper only when we are absolutely certain that those claims are correct (the timestamps in the processed data right now are inaccurate within each session for those users, but not at the beginning of each session, and not for the other users), and are not sure why the analysis sometimes does not return the right number of timestamps for  these users.
+I may address this and update the commits later, but I will see.

+Finally, if you are an anonymous user and see any of your data very clearly misclassified (this can happen, as I am not the author of the code and classification is hard), feel free to let me know by email, and I will add an errata and address it here.